pyenv/pyenv/README.md

 ~~~
 $ brew update
 $ brew install rbenv
+$ rbenv init
 ~~~

-Afterwards you'll still need to run `rbenv init` for instructions as stated in the caveats.
-You'll only ever have to do this once.
+You'll only ever have to run `rbenv init` once.

 ### How rbenv hooks into your shell